Lasalgaon onion

 Lasalgaon onion is a variety of red onion grown in the Indian state of Maharashtra.
 It is a common and widely cultivated crop in Lasalgaon located in the Niphad taluka of the Nashik district.
-Lasalgaon has the largest onion market in India and the Asian continent.
+Lasalgaon has the biggest and largest onion market in India and the Asian continent.
 Significantly, the Lasalgaon onion market rate serves as a benchmark, influencing onion prices across the Asian market.

 Under its Geographical Indication tag, it is referred to as "Lasalgaon onion".

 Name

 Lasalgaon is a prominent hub for onion cultivation and thus the onion's name is derived from this town, with 99% of its agricultural area dedicated to this crop, engaging over 1,000 farmers.
 The region's onion market is equally impressive, handling approximately 2.5 lakh tonnes of onions annually.
 This variety is also known by other names, including Niphad red and Nashik red.

 Local name

 It is known locally as "Lasalgaon Kanda" (लासलगाव कांदा).
 The word "Kanda" means onion in the local state language of Marathi.